-Rishi Sunak attacks Nadine Dorries over her failure to resign as promised
+Nadine Dorries vows to hold Rishi Sunak to ransom over resignation

 Party leaders have been left frustrated, having wanted to minimise the potential fallout from the three by-elections.
 They wanted to deal with the contests as quickly as possible.

-A Tory source told The Independent: “We don’t know why Nadine hasn’t resigned.
+A senior party source told The Independent: “We don’t know why Nadine hasn’t resigned.
 But we don’t want to wait around, we want to get on with these things.”

 The Liberal Democrats were quick to highlight how a “long summer campaign” led to a major defeat for the Tories in a 2021 byelection.

-A spokesman said: “As Chesham and Amersham showed, a long summer campaign in the Blue Wall only ends one way for the Conservatives.
+A spokesperson said: “As Chesham and Amersham showed, a long summer campaign in the Blue Wall only ends one way for the Conservatives.
 We are dusting off that playbook.”

-Ms Dorries’s delay to her resignation also sparked fears she could be seeking to undermine Mr Sunak, having accused him of “cruelly” blocking her from a future in the House of Lords.
+By remaining on the backbenches, Ms Dorries could also be a thorn in Mr Sunak’s side by speaking out or voting against his government’s plans.
+However, if Ms Dorries tenders her resignation soon, the party could still move to have all three by-elections on 20 July.

 Ms Dorries earlier claimed the prime minister was a “privileged posh boy” who, in cahoots with his political aide James Forsyth, “duplicitously and cruelly” stopped her peerage.